 Is peppermint bark gluten-free?

-Yes, as long as you use gluten-free chocolate and toppings, peppermint bark can be gluten-free.
+Yes, as long as you pick gluten-free chocolate and toppings it will be gluten-free.

 How can I gift peppermint bark?